Anna Lauvergnac (I) vocals

-In 1989 after attending a summer clinic she won a scolarships at the Berklee College of Music, but she decided to move to Graz, Austria, instead to study at the University of Performing Arts with Jazz Giants Jay Clayton, Mark Murphy, Andy Bey and Sheila Jordan.
-In the same years she often traveled to New York, getting deeper and deeper in the music, studied with Barry Harris and returning to Europe founded a quartet and a septet with pianist/arranger Claus Raible.
+In 1989 after attending a summer clinic she won a scholarships for the Berklee College of Music, but she decided to move to Graz instead where she studied at the University of Performing Arts with Jazz Giants Jay Clayton, Mark Murphy, Andy Bey and Sheila Jordan.
+In the same years she often traveled to New York, getting deeper and deeper in the music, performed at jam sessions and attended Barry Harris’s classes.
+In Europe she worked with different bands and teamed up with pianist Claus Raible founding a quartet and later a septet featuring Oliver Groenewald/David Jahr on trumpet, Grazia di Giorgio and Claus Kock on tenor, bassist Achim Tang and drummer Vito Lesczak.

 In 1994 she moved to Vienna where she soon was invited by star arranger-composer mathias ruegg to perform on different special Events with Europe leading Big Band : the Vienna Art Orchestra.
 She started as well a serial of recordings for ORF, the Austrian Radio, presenting each year a different project, performed with the most of the great musicians of the Austrian Jaz scene (Fritz Pauer, Wolfgang Pushnig, Bumi Fian, Oliver Kent, Hank Gradischnig, Karl Sayer, Christian Havel, Erwin Schmidt, Hans Strasser to name a few) and she wrote songs and music for seven movies of Austrian director Xaver Schwarzenberger.